Types of Assistive Technology Tools

 • Auditory: People who are deaf or hard of hearing.

-• Motor: People who have limited fine motor controls, muscle slowness, or tremors and spasms
+• Motor: People who have limited fine motor control, muscle slowness, or tremors and spasms

-• Cognitive: People who have learning disabilities, memory impairment, attention disorders, or difficulty with problem solving and logic.
+• Cognitive: People who have learning disabilities, memory impairments, attention disorders, or difficulty with problem-solving and logic.

 What Are the Different Kinds of Assistive Technology?

 With so many different types of assistive technology, it can be difficult to know where to start.
-Here are four of the most common types — and how they can support more accessible browsing experiences for people with disabilities:
+Below, are several examples of assistive technology and how they can support more accessible browsing experiences for people with disabilities:

 A stylized web page with icons for text-to-speech and Braille